AniketTiwari09/AniketTiwari09/README.md

 ## 🌟 About Me

 - 🌱 I’m constantly exploring new technologies in **AI**, **cloud computing**, and **software design**.
-- 🎯 Career Goal: To create scalable, AI-driven applications and contribute to cutting-edge research in machine learning.
+- 🎯 Career Goal: To create scalable, AI-driven applications and contribute to cutting-edge research in software engineering and machine learning.
-- 📚 Currently pursuing **M.S. in Computer Science**, with a focus on **big data analytics** and **software engineering**.
+- 📚 Currently pursuing **M.S. in Computer Science**, with a focus on **software engineering**.

 ---